mdavisprog/lstalk/README.md

 # lstalk
 LSTalk is a C library that enables communication with a language server.
 This can empower applications to have features of a text editor.
 This includes features like auto-complete, go to definition, find all references, and many more.
 More information about language servers can be found [here](https://microsoft.github.io/language-server-protocol/).

+The library is following the [3.17 specifications](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) defined by Microsoft's langauge server protocol.

 ## Example
 ```C++
 exmaple.cpp